Michelle Pfeiffer and Laurence Fishburne Join 'Ant-Man and the Wasp'

-Marvel kicked off its panel at San Diego Comic-Con with a video of Paul Rudd and Michael Pena from this summer's upcoming Ant-Man and the Wasp explaining the entire Marvel universe to Michelle Pfeiffer, who is going to join the film as Janet Van Dyne.
+Marvel kicked off its panel at San Diego Comic-Con with a video of Paul Rudd and Michael Pena from next summer's upcoming Ant-Man and the Wasp.
+The duo explained the entire Marvel universe to Michelle Pfeiffer, who is going to join the film as Janet Van Dyne.

 After they get their way through explaining all the Avengers — from Iron Man to Thor —Pfeiffer replies.
 "Sounds like a sausage fest."